section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-using-react/index.md

 #### 1.	getMovie

 This method will be called whenever the search button is clicked.
-It will make a request to the API and return a movie object.
+It will request the API and return a movie object.

 A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is a proxy for a value not necessarily known when the promise is created.
 It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
 This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.

 A Promise can either be in one of the following states:

-- Pending: It means that the Promise has neither been rejected or completed.
+- Pending: It means that the Promise has neither been rejected nor completed.

 - Fulfilled: It means the operation was successful.

 - Rejected: This state means that the operation failed.

 When a Promise is pending, it can either be completed successfully or rejected.
-The `then` method helps handle any of the resulting state.
+The `then` method helps handle any of the resulting states.

 Here is an example of handling a promise: